Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Good: Clear labels, predictable paths, shallow menus.

-Metric: Task completion time / 7-day retention.
+Metric: Task completion time and 7-day retention.

-Bad: Deep menus and ambiguous names.
+Bad: Deep menus and ambiguous naming.

 Onboarding And Activation That Convert Vs Drop Users